Just a quick one to get through some of my thoughts on trends in crypto :)

 In f2p games, these would be the traditional currencies you earn or purchase in-game, with an emphasis on hard currencies.

-Theoretically, this helps keep the economic ecosystem decentralized and become a healthy user-driven economy.
+Theoretically, this helps keep the economic ecosystem decentralized and become a healthy, user-driven economy.
 I say theoretically because the early attempts in web3 gaming token economies thus far have been less than ideal, with many relying on ponzinomics.
 Meaning token prices stabilize or grow when new players enter the ecosystem and drive demand.
 Without that demand, prices begin to falter.
-Then people start to sell as they are afraid of lost value inflating supply.
+Then, people start selling because they fear losing value due to an inflating supply..

 Verdict

 These are much less iffy than governance tokens, mainly from a regulation standpoint.
-However, it's not hard to imagine that most web3 games will have their own token economies in a few years, and many new studios will be founded with the help of token sales.
+However, it's easy to imagine that many games will have token economies in a few years, and many new studios will be founded with the help of token sales.

 But...
-I would hold off adding it to my own game.
+I would wait to add it to my own game.
 I would like to see a project succeed at creating a viable long-term user-driven economy before jumping into something with such high risk.

 From an economic standpoint, doing this with your product will require deep economic knowledge.
 Gone will be the days of the "numbers person tweaking supply/demand events in your game.
 Instead, you will need proper econ knowledge to tame these systems.

 Another reason you may want to pump your brakes is you will expose yourself and your community to seriously volatile market risk.
-The crypto markets are headed into a frosty winter, but you could argue that doesn't necessarily mean a specific game should be hit as dramatically as the market.
+The crypto markets are headed into a frosty winter, but that doesn't necessarily mean a specific game should be hit as dramatically as the market.
 Welp, too bad, and in all likelihood, you will lose more value than the rest of the market.
-Not the best feeling when trying to build a lasting product, and the value of the entire project halves in a few weeks.
+Building a lasting product and the value of the entire project halves in a few weeks is not the best feeling.

-Since we are on the topic of the speculative value of a token, we have to take a look at how you aim to use your token, so you don't pass the Howey Test.
-A yes to either of the questions below and you're considered a security.
+Since we are on the topic of the speculative value of a token, we have to look at how you aim to use your token so you don't pass the Howey Test.
+You're considered a security if you answer yes to either of the questions below.

 1. Does the token offer its holders an opportunity to contribute to the startup’s capital and to have a share in its profits?
 2. Does the fundraising procedure of the ICOs involve investment in a project whose profits are solely generated from the efforts of individuals other than the creators or founders of the project?

 Lastly, this is strictly on a company focus.
-Your company's valuation moving forward is directly impacted by the valuation of your token(s).
-This exposure can be hazardous for early-stage companies that will likely be raising future rounds.
+Moving forward, your company's valuation is directly impacted by the valuation of your token(s).
+This exposure can be hazardous for early-stage companies that will likely raise future rounds.
 In addition, you will have to consider your token's valuation when fundraising, an additional variable that takes on added market risk.

 NonFungible Token